aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tisha-bav/birkat-hamazon-additions-for-shabbat-nahamu-by-gabriel-wasserman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-Blessed are you, YHVH our elo'ah, cosmic majesty, who nourishes the entire cosmos with goodness, with grace, with mercy, and with compassion.
+Blessed are you, YHVH our <em>elo'ah</em>, cosmic majesty, who nourishes the entire cosmos with goodness, with grace, with mercy, and with compassion.
 </div></td></tr>